B590-goshan/Calculator/README.md

 \# Project 1

-This is a basic calculator application designed for Android using Kotlin and XML.
-It emulates the functionality of a typical smartphone calculator, enabling users to effortlessly perform fundamental arithmetic calculations.
+This is a basic calculator application designed for Android using Kotlin and XML It emulates the functionality of a typical smartphone calculator, enabling users to effortlessly perform fundamental arithmetic calculations

 ## **Features**